Over 7,200 mid-career local job seekers placed into attachments since 2020: Tan See Leng

 Dr Tan noted that WSG is helping trainees who have not yet secured employment, through the likes of job fairs and career matching services.

-Besides the 3,400 trainees who completed their attachments, 2,000 are currently in the programme, while another 1,800 have left the programme for reasons such as finding other jobs or exploring alternative career paths.
+Besides the 3,400 trainees who completed their attachments, 2,000 are currently in the programme, while another 1,800 could have left the programme because they found jobs or were pursuing other interests, said Dr Tan.

 In a separate reply to another question, Dr Tan said a higher proportion of resident workers are now in professional, managerial, executive and technician (PMET) jobs, compared with a decade ago.